web2py/py4web/docs/chapter-12.rst

 ``IS_ALPHANUMERIC``
 ^^^^^^^^^^^^^^^^^^^

-This validator checks that a field value contains only characters in the ranges a-z, A-Z, or 0-9.
+This validator checks that a field value contains only characters in the ranges a-z, A-Z, 0-9, and underscores.

 .. code:: python